kwanghoon/bidi/README.md

 $ stack exec -- bidi-exe worklist
 ```

-## A polymorphic location inference algorithm for higher-rnaked polymorphism
+## A polymorphic location inference algorithm for higher-ranked polymorphism

 - In [PolyRPC](https://github.com/kwanghoon/polyrpc), I have
   implemented a location inference algorithm for the predicative